-Accredited by American Academy of Sleep Medicine
+Accredited by the American Academy of Sleep Medicine

 In order to be accredited, the Sleep Lab has met or exceeded all standards for professional health care as designated by the American Academy of Sleep Medicine.
 These standards include personnel, facility and equipment, policies and procedures, data acquisition, patient care, and quality assurance, as well as have stated and include plans to positively affect the quality of medical care in the community it serves.

-Check-in to the new luxurious
+Check-in to the new luxurious Slocum-Dickson Sleep Lab.

 Spend a luxurious and highly therapeutic night at Slocum-Dickson’s new state-of-the-art Sleep Lab, located on the upper level of our French Road Annex.
 This spacious facility offers all the comforts of home, including: